- 1 The Best Rear Tine Tillers For The Money

 Rear tine tillers can be expensive bits of equipment so it’s important you do your research.
 You need to consider various factors such as tiller size, how well the tiller maneuvers and the comfort of using it.
 This is why brought you this review section, to provide product information on various great quality tillers.
 Below is a list of the 7 best rear tine tillers for the money.

 This tiller is great for creating large amounts of loose soil over a big area.
 Anyone looking to redo their entire yard or plant a big garden would definitely benefit from owning one of these.
-It comes with a 340CC Honda engine, which is great.
+It comes with a 340CC Honda engine, which speaks for itself.
 Honda is widely considered to be the best manufacturer of specialty engines.
-This engine will provide you will about 10 hp.
 The tiller on this is over two feet, coming in at 26″.
 It also comes with an all gear transmission.

 Coming in two boxes, this tiller does require a good deal of assembly when you get it.
 Luckily, it comes with a decent instruction manual.